Buyun-Liang/Longest-Common-Strand-of-Bytes/README.md

 readFile() is used to read all 10 files into buffer for further analyzing.

 LCS() is the key to find the longest common substring/strand of bytes between any two files.
 Dynamic programming (DP) was used here to improve its efficiency.
+Please check the comments in the code for more details.

 Space Complexity: An int array c_table with size mn was used to store the results of all subproblems in the DP, where m is the number of bytes in file1 and n is the number of bytes in file2.
 Also buffer with size O(m) was used to store the bytes of all 10 files.
 Thus the space complexity is O(mn) + O(m) = O(mn).